Hopalonger/Simple-Organization/README.md

 ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

-An Physical Orgaization and Search Engine for all of your things based off of LoRa, IOT, and Addressable LED's
+An IOT Physical Orgaization and Search Engine for all of your things.

 **Simple Organization** is a Local Internet/Radio Based Network of interfaces that help organize and keep track of all of your household items.
 People in the future have jobs based on creativity but if they are not allowed to be creative due to them not being able to find things it makes them very unproductive

 ## How it Works:
 Simple Organization is a Program Based off of Opencart but so much more at the same time.
-When A product is seached for and found, Coresponding Adressable LED lights/Neopixels turn on around the place where it is supposed to be.
+When A product is seached for and found, Coresponding Adressable LED lights/Neopixels turn on in the tray/organizer of your chosing around the place where it is supposed to be.
 This system could be implemented into Cabinets, Part Orgaizers and much more.

 ### Internet Based:
 1. Server With Serch engine and device database
 2. Device Query server every 2 seconds
 3. Device turns of Corresponding Light

-### LoRa Based:
-1. Server With Serch engine and device database
-2. Relay Query server every 2 Seconds
-3. Relay Sends all data over LoRa
-4. Devices Receive and process turning on corresponding light

 ## Hardware: